-Following a series of workshops with Liverpool residents supported by Pagoda Arts, ChihChung Chang 張致中 will create a collective, temporary public artwork made of charcoal rubbings, arranged together to depict the city's iconic Chinese Arch.
+Following a series of workshops with Liverpool residents, ChihChung Chang 張致中 will create a collective, temporary public artwork made of charcoal rubbings, arranged together to depict the city's iconic Chinese Arch.
 The resulting film documenting the process will be exhibited at Pine Court.